gardener/gardener/docs/concepts/gardenlet.md

-ℹ️ You can trigger an immediate renewal by annotating the `Secret` in the seed cluster stated in the `.gardenClientConnection.kubeconfigSecret` field with `gardener.cloud/operation=renew` and restarting the gardenlet.
+ℹ️ You can trigger an immediate renewal by annotating the `Secret` in the seed cluster stated in the `.gardenClientConnection.kubeconfigSecret` field with `gardener.cloud/operation=renew`.
+Within `10s`, gardenlet detects this and terminates itself to request new credentials.
 After it has booted up again, gardenlet will issue a new certificate independent of the remaining validity of the existing one.

+ℹ️ Alternatively, annotate the respective `Seed` with `gardener.cloud/operation=renew-kubeconfig`.
+This will make gardenlet annotate its own kubeconfig secret with `gardener.cloud/operation=renew` and triggers the process described in the previous paragraph.

 ### Rotate Certificates Using Custom `kubeconfig`